IsyFact/isyfact.github.io/README.md

 Additionally, this repository contains the Antora playbooks, Antora extensions and a customized UI for the IsyFact online docs.

 There are 2 playbooks:
-- `antora-playbook.yml`: Playbook for CI/CD-based builds in GitHub Actions.
+- `antora-playbook.yml`: For CI/CD-based builds in GitHub Actions.
-- `antora-playbook-local.yml`: Playbook for local testing and development.
+- `antora-playbook-local.yml`: For local builds.
+Useful for testing and development.

 ## Prerequisites
 The documentation is written in [AsciiDoc](https://docs.asciidoctor.org/asciidoc/latest/) and uses [Antora](https://antora.org/) to build a static HTML site for easy browsing.